University of New Mexico Department of Computer Science on Overleaf

 The Department of Computer Science at the University of New Mexico is providing Overleaf Professional features for all faculty, graduate students, and individuals in research groups who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a Department of Computer Science email address.

-Join a community of over 123 authors at University of New Mexico Department of Computer Science
+Join a community of authors at University of New Mexico Department of Computer Science

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!